 A small team is responsible for running the Bach Centre.
 Here we present who’s who, starting with the person who is usually the first to answer the phone or open the door to somebody ringing the doorbell…

 Front Office Administration & Customer Service Manager

 Sam is the third generation of the Ramsell-Howard family to work at the Centre.
 He joined the team in 2015 and has become the public face at the Centre.
-Sam greets visitors at the door and answers emails, the phone, deals with course administration, and runs the online mail order shop.
+Sam greets visitors at the door and answers emails, the phone, deals with course administration and registrations, as well runs the online mail order shop.
 Sam has also completed the Bach Centre’s Level 1 & Level 2 Bach Foundation Registered Practitioner Courses and has plans to move onto Level 3.

 Judy Ramsell Howard

 Judy joined the Centre to work full-time in 1985, joining her aunt Nickie Murray and her father John Ramsell with whom she learned every aspect of the work, from preparing remedies to dealing with invoices and distribution; from consultations to book-keeping, She later took over the running of the Bach Centre and has since become a key figure at Mount Vernon, pioneering the first practitioner courses in the 1990s.
 More recently she curated and established Mount Vernon’s newly opened museum rooms.

 Judy has written several books on the remedies including Bach Flower Remedies Step by Step, Bach Flower Remedies for Women and Growing up with Bach Flower Remedies.

 Prior to joining the Centre, Judy had a career in nursing, midwifery and heath visiting and has several qualifications under her belt including a BA Honours in Complementary Therapies and a First Class Honours degree in Fine Art.